shipclojure/dbos-clj/README.md

 If you make changes to a workflow, you should bump the `app-version` with which your executors start, because you don't want executors on version `1.1.0` to pick up up workflows dispatched on `1.0.0`.

 By default, `dbos-transact-java` will compute the `app-version` as a SHA from the bytecode of the classes defining the workflows.
 This is dynamic in Clojure so the app version computes a new SHA on each dbos instance creation.
 Therefore, we need to maintain an app version manually.

+See also [DBOS Patching](https://docs.dbos.dev/java/tutorials/upgrading-workflows#patching) as a way to ship breaking changes in an environment where you have executors on different app versions.

 ### Child workflows